 - Medical students spent six weeks working with primary care physicians and conducting a community-based research project in 27 counties, including Gove County, as part of KU Medical Center's summer 2015 Rural Primary Care Practice and Research Program, one of several programs designed to encourage students to consider practicing medicine in a rural Kansas community.

 - 2 high school students in Gove County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
 These events were hosted by the KU AHECs.

 - Gove County is part of the Northwest Medical Education Network with Michael Machen, M.D., a resident of Quinter, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 11 KU Medical Center graduates live and/or practice in Gove County.
+- 11 KU Medical Center alumni live and/or practice in Gove County.

 Advancing Health Care Access

-- 10 Gove County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Gove County residents saw KU Medical Center health care providers 5 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.